edgio-docs/edgio-docs/guides/webapp_cdn_getting_started.md

 const ONE_YEAR = 365 * ONE_DAY

 /**
- * The default cache setting for pages in the shopping flow */ export const CACHE_PAGES = {
+ * The default cache setting for pages in the route handler flow */ export const CACHE_PAGES = {
   edge: {